All Episodes

 They're plotting their strategy, how they're going to get Flynn.

-Just so they can leak it to the press and the press will write the story that they briefed the president on the dossier.
+January 6th, Comey goes up to Trump Tower, briefs president-elect Trump on the dossier that they already know is false, just so they can leak it to the press and the press will write the story that they briefed the president on the dossier.

-The day they go, set up Michael Flynn, set up Michael Flynn in his interview.
+And then, of course, January 24th, the day they go set up Michael Flynn, set up Michael Flynn in his interview.

 Guess what else they did?

-Guess what else they did between election day and inauguration day?
+Guess what else they did between Election Day and Inauguration Day?

-38 people 49 times unmasked Michael Flynn's name.
+38 people, 49 times, unmasked Michael Flynn's name.

-Seven people at the Treasury Department unmasked Michael Flynn's name, for goodness sake.
+Comey, Clapper, Brennan Biden, seven people at the Treasury Department unmasked Michael Flynn's name, for goodness sake.

 And of course, Flynn resigns on February 13th.